vidardb/pgrocks-fdw/docker-image/README.md

 # Run PostgreSQL with RocksDB in Docker

-We can also deploy the PostgreSQL with RocksDB in Docker container.
+We can deploy PostgreSQL with RocksDB in Docker container.

 ## Testing

-We can start a PostgreSQL container with the following official docker image.
+Start the container with the following Docker image we have provided.

-- Run a docker container:
+- Run a Docker container:

     ```sh
     docker run -d --name postgresql -p 5432:5432 registry.cn-shanghai.aliyuncs.com/vidardb/postgresql:rocksdb-6.2.4